-Glasgow was addicted to tobacco a long time before the era of her notorious Tobacco Lords.
+Glasgow was addicted to tobacco a long time before the era of its notorious Tobacco Lords.
 By the early 1600s smoking the exotic New World plant was becoming part of social life in Scotland and by the 1630s Glasgow merchants were importing and selling tobacco to the city’s new consumers.
 Loathed by James VI as a filthy habit, smoking was nonetheless fast becoming a trendy pastime throughout the country.
 Some doctors hailed tobacco for its medicinal uses and recommended smoking as a treatment for everything from arthritis, gout and ‘falling sickness’ (epilepsy) to blocked ears and panic attacks.

 By the 1660s Glasgow had established itself as the most significant commercial centre in the West of Scotland, and was trading directly (and illegally) with the English plantations in the Caribbean and North America.
 The trade brought in many slave-produced colonial goods such as indigo, ginger and cotton, and overwhelmingly, sugar and tobacco.
-These two slave-produced crops are what would set Glasgow on the path to unimaginable wealth over the course of the 1700s.
+These slave-produced crops are what would set Glasgow on the path to unimaginable wealth over the course of the 1700s.

 Tobacco was primarily grown in the English colonies of Maryland, Virginia and North Carolina.
 While initially cultivated by indentured servants, by the second half of the 1600s planters began replacing their workforce with enslaved Africans.
 Now dependent on slavery in order to be commercially viable, American tobacco exports soared, creating a constant demand for more enslaved labour.
 For those Africans who fell victim to the slave trade, life on an American tobacco plantation was one of relentless, back breaking work, brutal punishments, fear, malnutrition, disease, and often, an early death.
 This is what underpinned Glasgow merchants’ access to tobacco, and, ultimately, what fed consumers’ voracious smoking habits.